Jamie Ewings: Career

 Born in Bellshill, Ewings began his career at Motherwell but left the club in 2005 without making a first-team appearance.
 From there he moved to Albion Rovers.
 In 2007, he left Albion Rovers for a scholarship in the US.

 In February 2008, Ewings signed for League of Ireland club Drogheda United on a one-year contract.
-During his time at Drogheda he played as the club took on Dynamo Kiev in the UEFA Champions League qualifiers, but his stay there ended in disappointment with the club experiencing financial problems.
+During his time at Drogheda he played as the club took on Dynamo Kyiv in the UEFA Champions League qualifiers, but his stay there ended in disappointment with the club experiencing financial problems.

 Ewings then returned to Scotland for a second spell at Albion Rovers.
 On 19 June 2010, he then moved to Alloa Athletic.

 On 4 June 2011 Ewings signed for Dumbarton.
 In April 2012, he spent time on loan at junior club Arthurlie.
 Ahead of the 2013–14 season, Ewings signed a new one-year contract with Dumbarton.
 On 16 May 2014 Ewings committed himself to Dumbarton, signing a new one-year deal.
 Exactly a year later he signed on for another year at the Rock.